ValexCrypto/Valex/docs/valex.cc/data/blog/new-website.md

     <figcaption>Translations in progress on Crowdin</figcaption>
   </a>
 </figure>

-If you're multilingual and interested in helping translate Valex's docs and website, visit the [electron/electron-i18n] repo, or jump right into translating on [Crowdin], where you can sign in using your GitHub account.

 There are currently 21 languages enabled for the Valex project on Crowdin.
 Adding support for more languages is easy, so if you're interested in